legumeinfo/imjs-help/README.md

 https://github.com/intermine/imjs

 ## Data Model
-The InterMine data model is a Java-based heirarchical data structure.
+The InterMine data model is a Java-based hierarchical data structure.
 I will try to keep the mines' current data model updated and displayed in the README for each mine.

 InterMine data classes (e.g. **Gene**) have three types of class entities:
 - **attribute** a simple scalar, typically String, Integer, or Double.